HayaTamimi/HayaTamimi/README.md

 ### Hello ✨

-I am a passionate self-taught female programmer, interested in the tech world, languages and literatures.
+I am a passionate self-taught female developer, interested in the tech world, languages and literatures.

 ## 💖 About Me